vavetsbarets/bis620.2023/README.md

 [![R-CMD-check](https://github.com/vavetsbarets/bis620.2023/actions/workflows/test-coverage.yaml/badge.svg)](https://github.com/vavetsbarets/bis620.2023/actions/workflows/test-coverage.yaml)
 <!-- badges: end -->

-## Final project
+# Final project BIS620, Vladimir Averin

 To access the vignette, click the link (in the about section on the right side) to the webpage.
-On the webpage open BIS620-final-project article which the vignette for the final project
+On the webpage open BIS620-final-project article which is the vignette for the final project

 ## Midterm project Description